KaiYan289/RLpapersnote/LLM.md

 Planning, Creation, Usage: Benchmarking LLMs for Comprehensive Tool Utilization in Real-World Complex Scenarios (2401.17167)

+T-Eval: Evaluating the Tool Utilization Capability of Large Language Models Step by Step

+ToolSword: Unveiling Safety Issues of Large Language Models in Tool Learning Across Three Stages (2402.10753)

+ToolRerank: Adaptive and Hierarchy-Aware Reranking for Tool Retrieval (2403.06551)

+AppWorld: A Controllable World of Apps and People for Benchmarking Interactive Coding Agents

+Seal-tools: Self-instruct tool learning dataset for agent tuning and detailed benchmark

+Identifying the risks of lm agents with an lm-emulated sandbox.

+Gta: A benchmark for general tool agents

+Sciagent: Tool-augmented language models for scientific reasoning

+Ctooleval: A chinese benchmark for llm-powered agent evaluation in realworld api interactions

+Taskbench: Benchmarking
+large language models for task automation.

+Toolsandbox: A
+stateful, conversational, interactive evaluation benchmark for llm tool use capabilities.

 ### Training

 iTool: Boosting Tool Use of Large Language Models via Iterative Reinforced Fine-Tuning

+Let Me Do It For You: Towards LLM Empowered Recommendation via Tool Learning (2405.15114)

+AnyTool: Self-Reflective, Hierarchical Agents for Large-Scale API Calls (2402.04253)

 ### Data synthesis